SinemKalay/RestaurantTimeTable/README.md

 Example json request body samples can be found under resources/static/requestJsonFile/ You can test them using postman manually or you can check out unit tests which uses those request body files.

+### Constraints
+There are some constraints of the application which is designed upon desired data format.
+To work through successfully, these constraints should be followed.

+* Weekday names should be picked within followings: monday, tuesday, wednesday, thursday, friday, saturday, sunday

+* Type names should be picked within followings: open, close

+* Time values should be in between 0 and 86400

 ### HTTP Response
 In successful scenario API will return easily readable restaurant time